conorbmurphy/galvanizereference/README.md

 You can predict against other forecasts.
 For instance, a fed prediction is a benchmark to which the market reacts so you can use that as a predictor.

+#### Exponential Smoothing ####

-**Exponential Smoothing** is the Bayesian analogue to ARIMA.
+**Exponential Smoothing** is the Bayesian analogue to ARIMA, developed in the late 50's.
 The basic idea is that you weigh more recent data more than older data.
+Forecasts using this metod are wighted averages of past observations with the weights decaying exponentially as the observations get older.
 With ETS, you’re essentially modeling the state and then build a model that moves it forward.
 The ‘state space model’ is a black box that takes in data but spits out responses.

-**Alpha** determines how much you weigh recent information.
+**Alpha** is your smoothing parameter that determines how much you weigh recent information where 0 <= α <= 1.
 In the below, you can see how a smaller alpha relates to a delayed incorporation of the real data.
+The sum of the weights for any given α will be approximately 1.
+The smaller the α, the more weight is placed on more distantly past events.

 ![Image of SES](https://github.com/conorbmurphy/galvanizereference/blob/master/images/ses.png)

 *This is the bias/variance tradeoff for ETS.*  An alpha of .2 takes longer to adjust because it multiplies past values by .2.

+The simplest ETS method is called **simple exponential smoothing (SES)**.
+This is suitable for forecasting data with no trend or seasonal pattern.
+By contrast we can talk about two methods: a naive one and an average one.
+The former would predict the last value for the next, essentially weighing the last value above all others.
+The average method would predict the average of all values.
+SES is a combination of these two approaches where weights decrease exponentially as observations are more distant.

+ŷ<sub>T+1|T</sub> = α<sub>yT</sub> + α(1−α)<sub>yT-1</sub>+α(1−α)**2<sub>yT-2</sub>+⋯

 ARIMA features & benefits: